vwolf010/JAFS/README.md

 ####Java Application File System####
 JAFS is a java library that will allow you to create a filesystem in a filesystem.

-I just started working on it, so there is no stable release yet.
+There is no stable release yet, but I have a working happy flow now.

 ####Why JAFS?####
 * It is my way to learn how filesystems work